Shop Subscribe

 • What is the written component requirement?

-• How will the pumpkins be displayed or presented to class?
+• How will the pumpkins be displayed or presented to the class?

 Include directions for completing both the pumpkin decorating and the written report.
-Ask kids to choose a book from a list you’ve provided or from a specific genre.
-Have them choose a character that represents the book and decorate it using paint, paper, markers and embellishments.
+Ask kids to choose a book from a list you’ve provided or an appropriate genre.
+Have them choose a character representing the book and decorate the pumpkin.
 Include a written component that poses a few of the following questions:

 • How would you describe your character/pumpkin?